nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

       requirements
     - can be used to discover and highlight communication problems in system-system interaction
-    - helps to understand if the proposed system is likley to deliver the required performance and dependability
+    - helps to understand if the proposed system is likely to deliver the required performance and dependability
     - e.g.: UML use case and UML sequence diagrams can be used for interaction modelling
 - structural
     - models the organisation of the system and how it responds to events